Aristotelis2002/Currency-converter-cli/README.md

 Using pip install the package "requests".
 Using the same last step as the Linux guide, you can run my program.

 ## Usage
 Follow the prompts to input currency conversion details.
 You can type 'END' at any time to terminate the application.
+All successful conversions are stored in the conversions.json file.

 ## Dependencies
 - [Fast Forex API](https://console.fastforex.io/auth/signin): Used to fetch exchange rates for currency conversion.